-Below on this page, you will find policies developed for Spring 2020 learning and links to a range of other resources including health and wellness and support for students with disabilities and for international students.
+Below on this page, you will find information about remote learning and links to a range of other resources including health and wellness and support for students with disabilities and for international students.

-- On the “Getting Started” page you will find basic information on tools that will be used in spring Instruction and how to access training.
+- On the “Getting Started” page you will find basic information on tools that will be used for remote Instruction and how to access training.

 - On the “Learning Practices” page you will find information you may find useful in developing your learning strategy for remote instruction.

 - The “Tutoring” page has a growing aggregation of links to supports for learning.